Program & Clinical Requirements

 Liability insurance must be purchased each fall or during your first semester through the University.
-This cost is $25.00.
-This fee is paid at the University Cashier's window or by phone (931.221.6285.)
+This cost is $25.00, and is paid at the University Cashier's window or by phone (931.221.6285.)
 The Records and Data Office receives notice of student payments.
-Provide documentation of purchase is not needed.
+Providing documentation of purchase is not needed.
 Please inform the cashier you're a BSN Nursing student.

 Background Checks and Drug Screens:

 Background checks and drug screens are required every 12 months.